Search number: 005939317 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 581.28+song Old Folks at Home (a.k.a.
 Swanee River): 'All up and down the whole creation' (Motif: up/down) [.06]

-581.28+Obsolete concreation: creation together (with something else)
+581.28+Obsolete concreation: creation together (of two or more things)

 581.29creation say, efficient first gets there finally every time, as a com-